 Late September and early October are when elk are breeding (rut).
 This is the favorite time for wildlife watchers because the bulls are very active.
 Calves are born in May and June.
 The young babies are very hard to spot because the females keep them hidden.
 Male antlers fall off during February and March.
 During spring and summer, they're covered with a velvety coating.
 They polish them for the rut in the winter.

 Where to See Elk

 The best place to see Elk is Boxley Valley, around the Buffalo national river.
-There's an excellent website with maps of Boxley Valley called Arkansas Wildlife Photography.
-He has great elk information and publishes updates almost weekly.
-You can also stop at the Ponca Elk Center on Arkansas Highway 43 in Newton County to get information.
+Stop at the Ponca Elk Center on Arkansas Highway 43 in Newton County to get information.

 There is an elk viewing area marked near the elk center, but nobody told the elk they need to be there.
 It is pretty rare to spot an elk in the viewing area.
 You're better off moving to other areas nearby.

 The land in Boxley Valley is not public.
 Be courteous and respectful of private property.
 Drive slowly (you need to anyway because the path is curved).
 Don't spend too much time in one place.
 There are often other elk down the road.

 Elk are wild animals and can be dangerous, especially during the rut (breeding season).
 Do not try to chase or restrain them.
 Do not try to pet them.
 These are wild animals.